Local Transport Improvements Programme Engagement

 Data Privacy Statement

-The Local Transport Improvements Team will use these surveys to collect some personal data (e.g. age, sex), the processing of which is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller
+The Local Transport Improvements Programme Team will use these surveys to collect some personal data (e.g. age, sex), the processing of which is necessary for compliance with a statutory duty.

 We will process this data in accordance with the 2018 Data Protection Act, General Data Protection Regulations and any subsequent relevant legislation.
 West Sussex County Council is registered as a Data Controller (Reg.
 No. Z6413427).
 The data you provide will not be used for any purpose other than that stated, and will be stored electronically for a period of up to 3 years before being safely and appropriately destroyed.
 For further information about our Data Controller, please see our Data Privacy Policy (opens in new window)